Annette King

 Dame Annette Faye King (née Robinson, born 13 September 1947) is a New Zealand former politician and diplomat.
 She served as Deputy Leader of the New Zealand Labour Party and Deputy Leader of the Opposition from 2008 to 2011, and from 2014 until 1 March 2017.
 She was a Cabinet Minister in the Fourth and Fifth Labour Governments, and was the MP for the electorate in Wellington from 1996 to 2017.

 Early life

 The daughter of Frank Pace Robinson and Olive Annie Robinson (née Russ), King was born in Murchison on 13 September 1947.
 After receiving primary education in Murchison, she attended Murchison District High School from 1960 to 1963, and then Waimea College in 1964.
 Between 1965 and 1967, she completed a diploma in school dental nursing, and worked as a dental nurse from 1967 to 1981.
-In 1981, she gained a Bachelor of Arts degree from the University of Waikato, and obtained a postgraduate diploma in dental nursing the same year.
+In 1981, she gained a bachelor's degree from the University of Waikato, and a postgraduate diploma in dental nursing the same year.
 She was a tutor of dental nursing in Wellington from 1982 to 1984.
 She is partly of Sri Lankan descent.